Harsha731/Leet-Code/leetcode/2359/README.md

 ## Solution 1.

+	Initialize Variables: Set up the size of the input array and distance vectors for both nodes.
+	Update Distances: Define a helper function that updates the distance of each node from either a or b using a while loop.
+	Find Closest Node: Iterate through all nodes to find the one with the minimum maximum distance from both nodes a and b.
+	Return Result: The function returns the index of the closest meeting node or -1 if no meeting node exists.

 * Calculate the distances from node `a` and `b` separately as `da` and `db`.
 * Find the node with the min max distance from both nodes

 ```cpp
 // OJ: https://leetcode.com/problems/find-closest-node-to-given-two-nodes